vishalnandagopal/pyjamas/docs/index.md

 We, as students/developers ourselves, need to be able to quickly generate forms for our apps and projects.
 However, securely storing the data is a challenging task.
 If we collecting data for research, especially sensitive data, **it is important to store it in a secure way**, but to still have it in an **accessible format** so that security does not act as a hindrance to quick development.

+# Why should I store my data in a encrypted format?
+I am sure no one can access my data.

+Pyjamas presents a way to achieve basic security without working on the security code yourself.
+As a developer, it is important to store your clients' and users' data securely, and sometimes it is even required by law.
+Encrypting the data using a password only you know is a good way to store the data you need to handle.

+Even if you are sure no one can access your data, it has been proven many times in the security world that if something can be leaked, it will be leaked.

 # Running the program

 Make sure you have Python on your system.
 You can check by running `python --version` in a terminal.